skyportal/kowalski/readme.md

 ## Ineract with a `Kowalski` instance

 `Kowalski` is an API-first system.
 The full OpenAPI specs can be found [here](https://kowalski.caltech.edu/docs/api/).
+Most users will only need the [queries section](https://kowalski.caltech.edu/docs/api/#tag/queries) of the specs.

 The easiest way to interact with a `Kowalski` instance is by using a python client [`penquins`](https://github.com/dmitryduev/penquins).